 - decide to hold a hearing,

 - dismiss the complaint,

 - refer the complaint to the Chief Justice of the Ontario Court of Justice (with or without imposing conditions), or

 - refer the complaint to a mediator.

+subs.
+51.4(16) and (18)

 The Regulations Act does not apply to rules, guidelines or criteria established by the Judicial Council.